OpenAtom-Linyaps/linyaps-doc/en/guide/ll-builder/push.md

 # Push UAB to Remote Repositories

-Use `ll-builder push` command to push Linglong packages to Linglong remote repositories.
+Use the `ll-builder push` command to push Linglong packages to Linglong remote repositories.

-View the help information of `ll-builder push` commands:
+View the help information for the `ll-builder push` command:

 ```bash
 ll-builder push --help
 ```

-Here is the outputs:
+Here is the output:

 ```text
 Usage: ll-builder [options] push <filePath>